btafoya/createdockerwebserver/README.md

 # Create Docker Web Server

 This repository contains a script to set up a Dockerized web server with PHP and MySQL, including configuration for Apache, PHP extensions, and Supervisor.
+This script is designed to run on Debian based distros.

 ## Features